• Home

 • Place the 1 cup of granulated sugar and 1 teaspoon of ground cinnamon together in a bowl.
 Whisk to combine.

-• Take one donut and dip it in the melted butter or vegan baking stick.
-Do it quickly, you don't want it submerged too long but you do want the entire donut coated.
-Both sides.
+• Working quickly, take 1 donut and dip it in the melted butter or vegan baking stick.
+You don't want it submerged too long but you do want the entire donut coated on all sides.

 Video